bobajeff/webgpu_fundamentals_c/README.md

     * extract in source directory
     * rename folder to `wgpu`
-* ffmpeg (optional - only one example uses it) get the ffmpeg libraries for your system for ubuntu based systems the command is: `sudo apt-get install pkg-config libavdevice-dev libavfilter-dev libavformat-dev`
+* ffmpeg (optional - only one example uses it)
+    * get the ffmpeg libraries for your system.
+For ubuntu based systems the command is: `sudo apt-get install pkg-config libavdevice-dev libavfilter-dev libavformat-dev`

 ### build the project